delepoulle/rawls/paper.md

 # `.rawls` extension

-`.rawls` store all pixels values as float and keeps also information about generated image (renderer used).
+A `.rawls` file stores all pixels values as float (32 bits) and keeps also information about generated image (renderer used).

 `.rawls` contains 3 blocks and specific lines information within each block: